wangyibo0308/mpfuzz-2/readme.md

 Experiment E1: Reproduce the fuzzing results against a 4 slots Ethereum mempool.
 -------------------------------------------------------------------------------

-The experimental results validate the Major Claims C1 and C2 described in the USENIX Security ’24 Artifact Appendix: Understanding Ethereum Mempool Security under Asymmetric DoS by Symbolized Stateful Fuzzing.
+The experimental results show that MPFUZZ can discover new asymmetric DoS vulnerabilities and efficiently search the mempool state space using symbolized transaction sequences, state-coverage feedback, and intermediate-state promisingness.
 The experiment costs around 15 seconds compute-time.

 1. In terminal 1, run the script in the current directory.